Investing in regional equality – lessons from ten international case studies

 Inequality stops nations from improving the lives of all their citizens.
 Countries cannot grow and move forward if they leave people behind – this is why overcoming social and economic inequality is so important.
 Yet it is everywhere, existing between people, cities and regions, across borders, and between countries.
 In the UK, the idea of inequality most often centres on the north-south divide.

 Governments around the world have been developing policies to tackle inequality in their own populations.
-However, it's a highly complex problem, and there is no one single answer to solving it.
-In 2021, CIPFA and the Regional Economic Development Institute (REDI) at the University of Birmingham began exploring what cities have been doing to reduce inequality, and which methods have proven most effective.
+However, it's a highly complex problem, and there is no one single solution.
+CIPFA and the University of Birmingham have partnered to explore what cities have been doing to reduce inequality, and which methods have proven most effective.

-We looked at Leipzig in Germany, Cleveland in the United States, (3) Leipzig in Germany and (4) Nantes in France, and Fukuoka in Japan.
+We look at (1) Fukuoka in Japan, (2) Cleveland in the United States, (3) Leipzig in Germany and (4) Nantes in France.
 Within these city-regions, we worked with local organisations to understand the initiatives and strategies which were being used to overcome inequality and provide opportunities.
 In assessing the achieved outcomes, we identified metrics and their foundations for supporting robust appraisal and evaluation.

 - Reducing inequality is complex and there is no one simple fix; it requires a long-term, multi-faceted approach, with significant levels of funding to be most successful.

-- A clear vision and well-defined strategy for what the city should look like and how it should feel to live in are essential for successfully reducing inequality.
+- A clear vision and well-defined strategy for what the place should look like and how it should feel to live in are essential for successfully reducing inequality.

 - Political will, commitment and support across geographical scales is vital in making change happen.